telenord/d_laravel/README.md

 Template for websites with basic functionality.
 It is based on next ideas:

-- have common features already integrated and configured (tests,gulp,bower etc)
+- have common features already integrated and configured (tests,laravel-mix/webpack/babel,bower etc)
 - simplify updates (via git merge from this project)
 - extensive use of .env config (slightly more then original Laravel)
 - 'make' based macro-tool for often used commands